August 25, 2014

 This Year’s Venice Architecture Biennale Tackles Modernism’s Biggest Problem

-Rem Koolhaas's provocation helps expose and champion critical non-Eurocentric histories, from Chilean socialism to pan-Arab Modernism.
+Rem Koolhaas’s provocation for the architecture biennale helps expose critical non-Eurocentric histories.

 A view from the floor of the Latvian pavilion.
 The sheets of paper carry images of Modernist buildings; the ceiling asks, “There is no Modernism in Latvia”, commenting on the lack of historical scholarship.

 “There is no Modernism in Latvia?” asks the roof of Unwritten, the Latvian pavilion at the 2014 Venice Biennale.
 Visitors wander through a cloud of white sheets of paper that answer the question—there is, indeed, Modernist architecture in Latvia, some of it monumental.
 But its stories are untold because the heyday of Modernism in the Baltic nation was accompanied by a repressive Stalinist regime, followed by many decades of Communism.
 Not that Latvians have no interest in history—in a statement, the curators bemoan “a wave of uncritical nostalgia” and “a superficial hipster joy at the exotic Soviet heritage.”
 The complaint is that the better sort of old buildings remains unappreciated.
 When one of the sheets of paper says, “rest in peace Modernism,” it’s unclear whether this should be read as a call to preservation or a sad acknowledgment that the movement’s history will never be quite as beloved in Latvia as it is elsewhere.